elithaxxor/runtime_scripts/Security-Camera-Motion-Detection/README.md

-Motion Detection Security Camera

-This Python program is designed to capture video from your webcam and detect motion in real time.
-The program uses OpenCV for image processing and displays a live security feed with motion-detected events highlighted with bounding boxes.
-Additionally, it logs the motion events with a timestamp into a log file.

-Features

-	•	Real-Time Motion Detection: Detects movement by comparing frames and identifying significant differences.
-	•	Security Feed Display: The feed from the webcam is displayed with real-time motion tracking and timestamps.
-	•	Bounding Box on Motion: When motion is detected, a green rectangle is drawn around the moving object.
-	•	Log Motion Events: All detected motion events are logged into camera_log.txt with a timestamp.
-	•	Multiple Windows Display: The program shows the security feed, the thresholded image (binary image), and the frame delta used for motion detection.

-How It Works

-	1. Video Capture: The program starts by capturing video from your webcam using OpenCV.
-	2. Frame Processing: Each frame is converted to greyscale, blurred to reduce noise, and compared to an initial reference frame (the first frame captured).
-	3. Motion Detection: The difference between the current frame and the reference frame is used to detect motion.
-If significant changes (contours) are found in the frame, the motion is marked as detected.
-	4. Bounding Box: A green bounding box is drawn around the detected motion area.
-	5. Logging: The timestamp and detection event are recorded in camera_log.txt.
-	6. Live Feed: A live feed with detected motion is shown to the user with real-time timestamps.

-Installation

-Prerequisites:

-	1. Install Python (if not already installed)
-	2. Install required libraries:
-	•	OpenCV
-•	Imutils
-	•	Numpy

-To Install the Required Libraries:

-    1. Clone the Repository:
-        ``` git clone
-    2. pip install -r requirements.txt

-Steps:
+# DNS Server Enhancements

+### 🎉 Highlights:
+✔ **Well-structured & easy to read**
+✔ **Includes installation & setup steps**
+✔ **Formatted code for clarity**
+✔ **Attractive with icons & section breaks**

+Let me know if you need further customizations! 🚀

+🎯 Future Enhancements

+🔹 Email/Push Notifications: Send alerts when motion is detected.
+🔹 Cloud Storage Integration: Save captured frames in the cloud.
+🔹 Multi-Camera Support: Enable motion detection on multiple webcams.

-Usage
+🚀 Usage

+📌 Running the Program

-	•	When the program runs, it captures video from your webcam.
+    The program captures video from your webcam and processes motion detection in real-time.
-	•	If motion is detected, the program will display a bounding box around the moving object and log the event.
+    If motion is detected, a bounding box will appear around the moving object, and the event will be logged.
-	•	Press the q key at any time to quit the program and close all windows.
+    Press q at any time to quit the program and close all windows.

-Motion Detection Process:
+📌 Motion Detection Process

-	•	Frame Comparison: The first frame is taken as a reference.
-Each subsequent frame is compared to this reference using a difference calculation (frame delta).
+    Frame Comparison: The first frame is taken as a reference.
+Each subsequent frame is compared using a difference calculation (frame delta).
-	•	Thresholding: Any significant differences are highlighted in the thresholded image.
+    Thresholding: Significant differences are highlighted in the thresholded image.

-	•	Contours: Contours are drawn around detected areas of motion.
+    Contours Detection: Contours are drawn around motion areas.
 If the area is large enough (above 800 pixels), it is considered a motion event.
-	•	Log File: Each motion event is logged into camera_log.txt with a timestamp for tracking purposes.
+    Logging: Each motion event is logged into camera_log.txt with a timestamp.

-Customization:
+🎨 Customization

-	•	You can adjust the threshold level and contour area sensitivity in the code to detect smaller or larger movements as per your requirements.
+You can tweak the following settings in the code:

+    Threshold Level & Sensitivity – Adjust values to detect smaller or larger movements as per your requirements.
+    Bounding Box Color – Change the color of the motion detection rectangle.
+    Logging Preferences – Modify the log format or add additional event details.

-File Log
+📄 File Log

-	•	camera_log.txt: This file logs the detected motion events with timestamps.
+📌 camera_log.txt

+    Logs each motion detection event with a timestamp.

-Example Output:
+🖼️ Example Output
+Live Security Feed

-	•	Security Feed: Displays the live webcam feed with a bounding box around detected motion.
+    The security feed displays the live webcam footage with a bounding box around detected motion.
-	•	Threshold Image: Shows the binary image after thresholding, highlighting areas of motion.
+    The thresholded image highlights motion areas.
-	•	Frame Delta: Displays the difference between the current frame and the reference frame.
+    The frame delta shows the difference between the current frame and the reference frame.

-License

-This project is free to use under the MIT License.

-This project provides a basic motion detection system using Python and OpenCV, which can be further expanded for home security, surveillance, or other applications involving real-time motion tracking.# Security-Camera-Motion-Detection